RÉSUMÉ

 Employed for software research and development.
 Projects included:

-Dragonfire Internet Services was a Web provider (provider of Web site storage and access services, but not dialup services) I started on a free basis, and later took commercial.
+Dragonfire Internet Services was a Web provider (provider of Web site storage and access services, but not dialup services) which I started on a free basis and later took commercial.
 Dragonfire's user base reached approximately 5,000 users at its peak.
 See http://achurch.org/dragonfire-retrospective/ for more information.